Frequently Asked Questions

 When are applications to your program due?

 Our priority deadline for graduate application is December 1.
 It is important to submit by this date in order to be considered for the best financial support.
-We will, however, accept applications for several weeks after this date.
+We will accept applications for several weeks after this date, but the committee may not give these applications serious consideration, especially if they are found to be incomplete.

 When do you inform applicants of admissions decisions?